COMMUNITY EDUCATION TRAVEL

 Memphis is set in the places where rock and roll was born in the 1950s: the seedy nightclubs, radio stations and recording studios of the musically-rich Tennessee city.
 With an original score, it tells the fictional story of DJ Huey Calhoun, a good ole’ local boy with a passion for R&B music and Felicia Farrell, an up-and-coming black singer that he meets one fateful night on Beale Street.
 Despite the objections of their loved ones (Huey’s close-minded mama and Felicia’s cautious brother, a club owner), they embark on a dangerous affair.
 As their careers rise, the relationship is challenged by personal ambition and the pressures of an outside world unable to accept their love.

-The Cher Show Cadillac Palace Theatre Wednesday, July 11 $
+The Cher Show Cadillac Palace Theatre Wednesday, July 11 $189 (SOLD OUT)

 THE CHER SHOW is based on the life of Cherilyn Sarkisian La Piere Bono Allman or as her friends call her, Cher!
 The kid on a tricycle, vowing to be famous.
 The teenage phenom who crashes by twenty.
 The glam TV star who quits at the top.
 The would-be actress with an Oscar.
 The rock goddess with a hundred million records sold.
 The legend who’s done it all, still scared to walk on stage.
 The wife, mother, daughter, sister, friend.
 The woman, looking for love.
 The ultimate survivor, chasing her dream.
 They’re all here, dressed to kill, singing at the top of her lungs, telling it like it is.
 And they’re all the star of THE CHER SHOW.
 Featuring her beloved chart-topping hits, THE CHER SHOW will feature a book by Rick Elice (Tony Award-winning best musical Jersey Boys), direction by Jason Moore (Avenue Q), choreography by Tony Award-winner Christopher Gattelli (Newsies), and orchestrations, arrangements and musical supervision by Tony Award-winner Daryl Waters (Memphis).